travis-ci/docs-travis-ci-com/user/billing-overview.md

 |  4800K | $2,640 |
 |  6000K | $3,300 |

 > **All plans are available for Private and Open repositories in any platform; Linux, Windows, macOS, and FreeBSD.
-And all plans have a 10,000 user limit.**
+And all plans have a 10,000-user limit.**

 #### Plan Usage